geeksblabla/geeksblabla.com/episodes/episode-0043.md

 0:24:00 - Have you been impressed or surprised by any recently?

-0:26:00 -Is there a favorite project or game title you’ve worked on recently and what made it fun for you personally?
+0:26:00 - Is there a favorite project or game title you’ve worked on recently and what made it fun for you personally?

 1:04:00 - Is working with an international team a game changer in your career and your learning path?